NC State Extension Publications

 Skip to Introduction

-This section on marketing focuses on the revenue part of the equation.
-Total revenue will come from collecting sales of all the products a farm produces.
-Let’s say a farm produces corn and soybeans, then
+This section on marketing focuses on the total revenue part of the equation.
+To keep things simple and to focus just on soybeans (most farms produce several crops), our total profit is equal to the revenue that will come from collecting sales of all the soybeans a farm produces minus the total costs to produce the soybeans, which can be expressed as:

-Given that producers must make input decisions—often associated with costs—before knowing prices and yields, what are the options for dealing with these unknowns?
+Given that producers must make acreage and crop input decisions before knowing prices and yields, what are the options for dealing with these unknowns and uncertainties?

-It is easiest to address yields first.
-Management practices developed by crop scientists and entomologists, for example, can make soybean yields more predictable and reduce the likelihood of crop failure.
-In terms of financial tools, there is also crop insurance.
-Crop insurance can offer yield protection or revenue protection (accounting for both price and yield).
-The main advantages of crop insurance are that it protects against catastrophic losses and can improve producer access to credit.
-The disadvantages are that a premium must be paid1, and it can be complex in terms of the type and level of coverage to select.
+Addressing yields first, for example, by following best management practices developed by crop scientists and entomologists, can make soybean yields more predictable and reduce the likelihood of crop failure.
+Among financial tools, crop insurance is also an option.
+Crop insurance can offer yield protection or revenue protection.
+The main advantages of crop insurance are that it protects against catastrophic losses and can improve producer access to credit by insuring between 50% and 85% of a farm's approved production history (APH) or revenue (the farm APH is multiplied by the base price), in 5% increments.
+The disadvantage is that a premium must be paid, though crop insurance premiums are subsidized by the Federal Crop Insurance Corporation (FCIC), so farmers do not pay the full cost.
+This premium adds to total costs, so selecting the type and level of coverage can be complex.
+NC State's Department of Agriculture and Resources Economics (ARE) website provides resources on crop insurance.

 • Is there anything we can do to make soybean prices more predictable?

-• What can we do to reduce the financial impact of low soybean prices?
+• How can we reduce the financial impact of low soybean prices?

-As with crop management practices, determining the “best” practices will depend on various farm characteristics—managing price risk should be specific to each farm.
-When choosing a price-risk management strategy, it is important to consider the producer risk tolerance and risk capacity, and national and local market conditions.
+As with crop management practices, determining the “best” practices will depend on various farm characteristics—managing price risk is specific to each farm.
+When choosing a price-risk management strategy, it is essential to consider your risk tolerance and capacity and the national and local market conditions that impact prices.

 While risk tolerance and risk capacity may be related, they are separate considerations.
 Risk tolerance refers to the producer’s emotional ability to withstand commodity price volatility or rapidly falling prices.
-Someone who is risk-averse may lose sleep during times of high soybean price volatility; someone else who is risk-loving may be willing to accept exposure to soybean price fluctuations during the same volatile period.
+Someone who is risk-averse may lose sleep during times of high soybean price volatility; someone who is risk-loving may be willing to accept exposure to soybean price fluctuations during the same volatile period.
 Risk capacity is the maximum amount of loss the farm enterprise can tolerate, regardless of the producer’s attitude toward risk.
-A farm enterprise following a good year may be capable of withstanding up to $25,000 of potential losses on soybeans; such a loss would be painful, but the farm could eventually recover.
+After a good year, a farm enterprise may be capable of withstanding up to $25,000 of potential losses on soybeans; such a loss would be painful, but the farm could eventually recover.
 A $25,000 loss may bankrupt the same farm following a bad year.

-Therefore, implementing an appropriate marketing strategy requires preparation.
-Mainly the producer needs to establish:
+Implementing an appropriate marketing strategy requires preparation.
+Mainly, the producer needs to establish:

 1. How much potential loss am I willing to accept? [tolerance]